 You can use a control on the SDDC Settings tab to upsize a medium-sized SDDC to a large-sized one.
 This change is permanent and cannot be undone.
 The operation incurs about an hour of SDDC downtime, and requires a vCenter re-start and an NSX failover.
 If there aren’t enough free resources available, the operation adds a host to the SDDC.

 This operation cannot be performed while SDDC maintenance, including the addition or removal of hosts, is underway.

-You must be logged in to the VMC Console at https://vmc.vmware.com. as a user with a VMC service role of Administrator or Administrator (Delete Restricted).
+You must be logged in to the VMware Cloud Console at https://vmc.vmware.com/ as a user with a VMware Cloud Services Service Role of Administrator or Administrator (Delete Restricted).

 - On the card for your SDDC, click View Details and then click the Settings tab.

 The Settings page displays information about SDDC settings, pre-defined user accounts, and SDDC access via the API and PowerCLI.